-POLICY NE15 - SPECIAL TREES, IMPORTANT HEDGEROWS AND ANCIENT WOODLANDS
+POLICY NE15 -SPECIAL TREES, IMPORTANT HEDGEROWS AND ANCIENT WOODLANDS

-Developments should not result in the loss or deterioration of irreplaceable habitats (as defined in the NPPF), including ancient woodlands and the loss of aged or veteran trees found in ancient woodland.
+Developments should not result in the loss or deterioration of irreplaceable habitats, including ancient woodlands and the loss of aged or veteran trees found in ancient woodland.
 Proposals should indicate how they will safeguard the quality and appearance of special natural features and their setting, to retain visual amenity, biodiversity and heritage value.